daill/adventofcode21/README.md

 # adventofcode21

-just my small solutions to the advent of code :)
+just my solutions to the advent of code :)

 - 12/01/21 done
 - 12/02/21 done